 Most LPC providers maintain close links with law firms, which can be of huge benefit to students as these firms will be feeding some of their knowledge and experience of practice into the study programme.
 There are many ways in which providers work together with firms; it may be through designing bespoke courses for particular firms, or by making arrangements whereby certain firms will come in to give students careers advice, or to provide training in commercial awareness.
 So if you haven’t already secured a training contract, it would be worth spending some time researching whether a particular provider has connections with any firm (or firms) you are interested in training at.

 However, those candidates who already have training contracts lined up before they start law school may not have an option as to which law school they attend.
 A firm may stipulate that future trainees only attend an institution which offers certain subjects.
 Indeed, bespoke courses are on the rise.
-Several firms have an agreement with BPP Law School, so all their future trainees (who haven’t already completed the LPC) undertake a specially designed LPC at BPP.
-Many other firms have opted for customised courses at The University of Law, meaning that students will take an LPC specifically tailored to life at their future firm.
+Several firms have an agreement with The University of Law, so all their future trainees (who haven’t already completed the LPC) undertake a specially designed LPC.
 This means that students will be taught in firm-specific groups and get the chance to work on precedents (i.e. draft documents) used in real matters handled by their future employers.

 Thinking it over

 Spending upwards of £10,000 on anything is a huge decision to make, so if you are thinking about applying for the LPC, the matter shouldn’t be taken lightly.
 The Junior Lawyers Division (JLD) of the Law Society urges prospective LPC applicants to be mindful of the following points before applying:

 - Successful completion of the LPC does not guarantee a training contract;